Locations:

 Yes.
 If not diagnosed and treated quickly, giant cell arteritis can cause:

-Temporal arteritis is one of the most common vascular disorders, but it’s a relatively rare condition, affecting about 5 out of every 10,000 people.
+GCA is one of the most common forms of vasculitis, but it’s a relatively rare condition, affecting about 19-23 out of every 100,000 people in the United States.

 Symptoms and Causes

-The most common giant cell arteritis symptom is a throbbing, continuous headache on one or both sides of your forehead.
-Other temporal arteritis symptoms may include:
+The most common symptom of giant cell arteritis is a throbbing, continuous headache on one or both sides of your forehead.
+Other symptoms may include:

 Advertisement

-Researchers don’t know the exact cause of temporal arteritis, but many believe it’s an autoimmune or autoinflammatory disease.
-That means your body’s immune system may accidentally “attack” your healthy blood vessels.
-In addition, because the condition mainly affects people as they age, it could be linked to the aging process.
-Scientists also believe genetics and environmental factors, like infections, may play a role.
+Researchers don’t know the exact cause of giant cell arteritis, but many believe it’s an autoimmune or autoinflammatory disease.
+This means your body’s immune system attacks your healthy blood vessels.
+Because the condition mainly affects people as they age, some believe it could be linked to the aging process.
+They also believe genetics and environmental factors that stress your immune system may play a role.

-• Age: The condition almost always affects people over the age of 50.
-And it seems to become more common as people age.
+• Older people.
+GCA almost always affects people over the age of 50, and it seems to become more common as people age.
 It’s most common between the ages of 70 and 80.

-• Sex: People assigned female at birth (AFAB) experience the condition more often than people assigned male at birth (AMAB).
-Although, people AMAB are more likely to experience blindness due to the condition.
+• Females.
+Females experience the condition more often than males.
+However, males are more likely to experience blindness due to the condition.

-• Ethnic and racial background: Temporal arteritis affects caucasian people, especially people of Northern European ancestry, more often than any other ethnic or racial group.
+• White people.
+GCA predominantly affects people of Northern European ancestry, more often than any other ethnic or racial group.

 Diagnosis and Tests

 Your healthcare provider will ask about your medical history and perform a physical examination.
-They’ll check to see if your pulse is weak.
+They’ll check to see if your pulses are weak in your arms and legs.
 They’ll also examine your head to look for scalp tenderness or swelling of your temporal arteries.

-What tests will be done to diagnose giant cell arteritis?
+What tests will be done to diagnose GCA?

-Your healthcare provider will first order blood tests, like erythrocyte sedimentation rate and C-reactive protein, to measure how much inflammation (swelling) you have in your body.
-They may also test for anemia by measuring your hemoglobin level (the part of red blood cells that carries oxygen).
+Your healthcare provider will first order blood tests, like erythrocyte sedimentation rate and C-reactive protein, to measure how much inflammation you have in your body.
+They may also test for anemia by measuring your hemoglobin levels (the part of your red blood cells that carries oxygen).

-If they suspect temporal arteritis, your provider may order a temporal artery ultrasound or temporal artery biopsy, in which they remove a small piece of your artery and examine it for evidence of inflammation within your vessels.
+If they suspect giant cell (temporal) arteritis, your provider may order a temporal artery ultrasound or temporal artery biopsy.
+During a biopsy, a skilled healthcare provider removes a small piece of your artery.
+They send it to a pathologist to examine under a microscope and look for evidence of inflammation (vasculitis).

 Advertisement

-In 2017, the U.S. Food and Drug Administration approved a biologic medication called tocilizumab as a giant cell arteritis treatment.
-You’ll receive this medication as a subcutaneous (through your skin) injection or through an IV (intravenous).
-This medication can help decrease your need for a corticosteroid.
+In 2017, the U.S. Food and Drug Administration approved a new biologic medication called tocilizumab (Actemra®) for the treatment of GCA.
+This medication is given as an injection (under your skin) or through an IV (in your vein).
+It can help decrease your need for glucocorticoids.
+Tocilizumab is associated with other side effects that your provider will discuss with you.

 Advertisement